ArjunaCluster/ArjunaUsers/getting_started/slurm_intro.md

 Slurm or, the "Simple Linux Utility for Resource Management," is a software package for submitting computing workloads to a shared computer cluster.
-Additionally, Slurm provides tools for managing job priority so that computational resources
+Additionally, Slurm provides tools for managing job priority so that computational resources are split fairly among users.

 ![SLURM Architecture](https://slurm.schedmd.com/arch.gif)